Photo Stories

 12 apostles great ocean road

-P.S – Helicopter rides are available here, in case you wish to get a bird’s eye view of the entire area & see the Apostles from high above!
+Note – Helicopter rides are available here, in case you wish to get a bird’s eye view of the entire area & see the Apostles from high above!
 But I didn’t have much time, so I couldn’t go for it.
-Also, I’d suggest that if you plan to do the chopper ride, it’s better to book it online because the on-spot-booking scene was extremely crowded with more than 100 people standing in the queue for their number to come.
+Also, I’d suggest that if you plan to do the chopper ride, it’s better to book it online because the on-spot booking scene was extremely crowded, with more than 100 people standing in the queue for their number to come.

-Talking a walk from there, we reached the dramatic Loch Ard Gorge, named after the ship Loch Ard which tragically ran aground in 1878.
-Our guide put on his story-telling shoes and narrated to us that the ship was coming to the end of a three-month voyage from England to Melbourne and of all those onboard only two survived, Tom and Eva.
+We walked from there and reached the dramatic Loch Ard Gorge, named after the ship, Loch Ard, which tragically ran aground in 1878.
+Our guide put on his story-telling shoes and told us that the ship was coming to the end of a three-month voyage from England to Melbourne and of all those onboard only two survived, Tom and Eva.
 Since then, the two unconnected rock pillars here have been officially named after them.

 Loch Ard Gorge